Subhanc/Memory/README.md

     <img src="./Documentation-Folder/GameOver.gif" width="200"/>
 </p>

 This is my project submission for the Mobile Developer Intern (iOS) - Summer 2020 Position at Shopify in Toronto, Montreal, and Ottawa.
-The project challenge can be read at: https://docs.google.com/document/d/1M2VsBSZr8696HU6mO3MWveSB7p3Do9lOkMrjT5nKiEg/edit
+The project challenge can be read at: https://docs.google.com/document/d/1M2VsBSZr8696HU6mO3MWveSB7p3Do9lOkMrjT5nKiEg/edit Build with SwiftUI and Combine!

 This iOS game is a version of the concentration card game known as Memory written in **Swift** using the new **SwiftUI** and **Combine** frameworks by Apple.
 # Documentation